 What to do if you suspect someone is grooming a child for sexual abuse

 Grooming is usually the first step a predator will take when they plan to sexually abuse a child.
-The grooming phase is a set of manipulative behaviors the abuser uses to gain access to a potential victim, coerce them to agree to the abuse, and reduce the chances of being caught.
+The grooming phase is a set of manipulative behaviors the abuser uses to gain access and build trust with a potential victim, coerce them to agree to the abuse, and reduce the chances of being caught.

 There is often a set pattern that occurs during the grooming process.
 It begins by selecting a victim based on ease of access.
 Next, the abuser will begin to isolate the child in some form.
 This may include one-on-one meetings under “normal” circumstances, such as tutoring for classes or playing sports.

-During the isolation period, a sense of trust will begin to develop in the child.
-They may begin to feel special since the perpetrator will often use gifts and attention as a way to make the child feel they are in a caring relationship.
+During the isolation period, a sense of trust will begin to develop between the child and the predator.
+The child may actually begin to feel a bond or feel special since the perpetrator will often use gifts and attention as a way to make the child feel they are in a caring relationship.
 In some manner, the child will be encouraged to keep the relationship a secret.

-Once trust has developed, the abuse will begin.
+Once trust has developed, which can take anywhere from a few private times over just a few days to years, the abuse will begin.
 Initially, any touching that occurs will appear to be harmless, such as hugging or tickling.
+Soon after, the abuser may introduce the child to pornography or discuss overtly sexual topics with them.
 Later on, it may increase to more aggressive sexual contact.
-The abuser may introduce the child to pornography or discuss overtly sexual topics with them.

-Abusers need to act under cover of secrecy to make their behavior seem natural.
+Abusers need to act under a cover of secrecy to make their behavior seem natural and normal.
 Once the abuse occurs, they will encourage their victims to keep it a secret using some form of influence or control.
+This could include threatening to harm the child or their loved ones if they tell anyone about the abuse, saying that the child is actually the one in the wrong, or continuing to make the child feel “special” by continuing to provide gifts or things they need or desire.

-What to do if you suspect child sexual abuse
+What to do if you suspect a child is being sexually abused?

-If you notice behaviors in a child that lead you to suspect sexual abuse, it’s important to take action.
+If you notice behaviors in a child that lead you to suspect they’re being sexually abused, it’s important to take action.
 Many state and local governments have specific laws and guidelines that establish what should happen if child sexual abuse is suspected.
 Make sure to familiarize yourself with them before taking action.
+Some professionals, such as those in the medical or teaching fields, may be obligated and required to report and this may vary across jurisdictions.

-In the immediate interim, speak with the child to see if you can determine the cause of the behavior or other symptoms that you notice.
+Generally, the most important thing is to create a safe space to begin to speak with the child.
+Some ways to start the conversation may be discussing some of the behavior or emotional signs you have seen within them, talking about something in the news that can lead into a conversation about this hard topic, or sharing age appropriate stories, movies, or other content that may discuss these topics to open the door.
 Ensure that you remain open, engaging, and non-judgmental during the process.
 At no time should they feel that they are being victimized or shamed for what may have occurred.

 Let them talk at a comfortable speed.
 Don’t treat it like an interview, but as a conversation, which they lead.
 If they ask questions, give them answers.
 Above all, let them know that they are safe with you.